 Cold frame year-round use

 Cold frames can be used for year-round gardening:

-• Autumn: Extend the summer harvest by protecting low-growing warm-weather crops or grow compact cool-weather crops.
+- Autumn: Extend the summer harvest by protecting low-growing warm-weather crops or growing compact cool-weather crops.

 A cold frame consists of a bottomless wooden, masonry, or plastic box—the sides can be wood, cinder block, or brick with a clear plastic or glass top.
 Construct a wood-sided cold frame with 2-by-8- or 2-by-10-inch boards forming a box.
 The box can sit on a raised bed or directly on the ground or over a sunken garden bed.
 The top or cover can be made out of 1-by-3-inch boards with one or two layers of polyethylene plastic or glass–two layers offer greater insulation from cold weather.
 Old storm windows make excellent tops.